What Nationals reliever Daniel Hudson can tell us about new reliever Austin Voth

 Voth moved to the bullpen after starting in parts of three seasons with the Nationals.
 He clicked for some of 2019, until a blister made it hard to throw his curveball.
 In 2020, he failed to reach five innings in more than half of his outings.
 This spring, he was in a familiar fifth starter competition with Joe Ross and Erick Fedde.
 But with Ross in the rotation, and Fedde filling in for Jon Lester — and now filling in for Stephen Strasburg — Voth seems to be a fixed member of the bullpen.

 When Manager Dave Martinez needed a spot starter in mid-April, the Nationals called up Paolo Espino instead of using Voth for a few innings.
-When asked if Voth’s assignment has shifted, Martinez says he is not a long man, or a bulk guy, or around for mop-up duty.
+When asked whether Voth’s assignment has shifted, Martinez says he is not a long man, or a bulk guy, or around for mop-up duty.
 He pitched two scoreless, high-leverage innings against the New York Yankees on May 9.
 He pitched the ninth inning of a 5-1 win over the Philadelphia Phillies on Thursday.

 Beneath his surface-level numbers, Voth is walking too many batters and giving up a lot of hard contact in the air.
 The latter is a dangerous combination that could backfire soon.
 Or he could make an adjustment, as he has throughout this season, and smooth out the evident kinks.
 Relieving, like anything fresh, remains a work in progress.